fabric8io/gofabric8/README.md

   -y, --yes=false: assume yes

-Use "gofabric8 help [command]" for more information about a command.
+Use "gofabric8 [command] --help" for more information about a command.
 ```

 ## Development